Klarna Logo

 Respirators are filtering devices that protect workers against environments where there is insufficient oxygen and/or high levels of harmful dusts, gases and sprays.

-This equipment uses filters to remove contaminants in the air, either using a motor to pass air through the filter (powered respirators) or by relying on the wearer’s breathing to draw air through the filter (non-powered respirators).
+This respiratory protection equipment uses filters to remove contaminants in the air, either using a motor to pass air through the filter (powered respirators) or by relying on the wearer’s breathing to draw air through the filter (non-powered respirators).

 Respirators in stock at SafetyLiftinGear: